JouniJokelainen/DevopsWithDocker/PART3/readme.md

 **Task 3.2**

 Create deployment pipeline

 For this task, I used edited course material as an web app.
 Deployment pipeline was created with _Circleci_ and its [Heroku orb](https://circleci.com/orbs/registry/orb/circleci/heroku).

-I also needed to create a [Procfile] (./3.2/Procfile) and place it in apps rootfolder.
+I also needed to create a [Procfile](./3.2/Procfile) and place it in apps rootfolder.
 Procfile tells Heroku how to run the app after its deployed by Circleci pipeline.
 Procfile is configured as follows _web jekyll serve --no-watch --port $PORT --host 0.0.0.0_
 I also needed to turn on Herokus _free dyno_ in apps _Overview_ tab so _Procfile_ is actually executed by Heroku.